krnese/AzureDeploy/ARM/lab-3.md

 ##### Add conditions

 To support *conditions*, we need to modify the virtualMachines resource.
-By adding *"[equals(parameters'platform'), 'Windows')]", Resource Manager will check if the condition is met during runtime, and either deploy if equals = true, or ignore if equals = false.
+By adding *"[equals(parameters'platform'), 'Windows')]"*, Resource Manager will check if the condition is met during runtime, and either deploy if equals = true, or ignore if equals = false.
 Modify the resource to support this:

 			{
 	            "condition": "[equals(parameters('platform'), 'Windows')]",